Category: Short Subjects

 Two Buildings in Inglewood

 Two Buildings in Inglewood: one photographed solely because of its a gaudy pink colour (doing Barbie proud) and the second recalled from childhood memories.
-These were captured while walking about one of Calgary’s older neighbourhoods and the former’s a church and the other a home, but in the past also...
+These were captured while walking about one of Calgary’s older areas and the former’s a church and the other a home, but in the past also...

 Canal Flats BC Mill